brriann/algs-ds/foothill/high-level-notes.md

 ### Insertion Sort

+O(n^2) in-place sort.
+Elements from start of the array to main iterator are sorted.
+However, it is not a partition, since elements can be inserted into that sorted section.
+(Primary iterator covers collection 1x.
+Secondary iterator covers sorted elements, finding spot to insert next element.)

 ### Selection Sort

+O(n^2) in-place sort.
+Sorted partition forms at start of array and grows.
+(Primary iterator covers collection 1x.
+Secondary iterator covers unsorted elements, finding next minimum element, to be placed at the end of the sorted parition.)

 ### Bubble Sort

 O(n^2) in-place sort.
-Sorted partition forms at the high end of collection.
+Sorted partition forms at the end of collection.

 ### Shell Sort